-No claim for Accelerated Specified Illness Benefit

-(including Partial Payment Specified Illness Benefit) will be admitted if the Specified Illness (including Partial Payment Specified Illness) arises from any of the exclusions contained in Section D which are applicable to Accelerated Specified Illness Benefit (including Partial Payment Specified Illness Benefit).
-The claims procedures described in Section D apply to claims for Accelerated Specified Illness Benefit (including Partial Payment Specified Illness Benefit (including Partial Payment Specified Illness Benefit)
+No claim for Accelerated or Standalone Specified Illness Benefit (including Partial Payment Specified Illness Benefit) will be admitted if the Specified Illness (including Partial Payment Specified Illness) arises from any of the exclusions contained in Section D which are applicable to Accelerated or Standalone Specified Illness Benefit (including Partial Payment Specified Illness Benefit) .
+The claim procedures described in Section D apply to claims for Accelerated or Standalone Specified Illness Benefit (including Partial Payment Specified Illness Benefit).

-2.2 Accident Payment
+2.2.
+Accident Payment